Gigi Dolin: Tokyo Joshi Pro Wrestling (2018–2019)

 Kelly made her debut for the Japanese Promotion Tokyo Joshi Pro Wrestling in April 2018, losing to the Dragon Bombers (Maho Kurone & Rika Tatsumi) in a Tag Team Match alongside Hyper Misao.
-She has since worked matches on several occasions in Japan, all under the umbrella of the DDT Pro-Wrestling Promotion, her latest match being a loss in the Tokyo Princess of Princess Championship Match against Miyu Yamashita on October 14.
+She has since worked matches on several occasions in Japan, all under the umbrella of the DDT Pro-Wrestling Promotion, her latest match being a loss in the Tokyo Princess of Princess Championship match against Miyu Yamashita on October 14.
 On October 10, 2018, Ethan Page, MAO, Mike Bailey and Kelly defeated Jun Kasai, Akito, Masahiro Takanashi and Saki Akai.

-All Elite Wrestling (2019, 2020)
+All Elite Wrestling (2019–2020)

-Kelly made a surprise appearance at All Out, participating in the Casino Battle Royal.
-She also faced Britt Baker in a losing effort on the January 23, 2020 episode of AEW Dynamite which was filmed from Chris Jericho's Rock 'N' Wrestling Rager at Sea Part Deux: Second Wave.
+On August 31, 2019, Kelly made a surprise appearance at All Out, participating in the Casino Battle Royale which she failed to win.
+On the January 22, 2020, episode of Dynamite, Kelly faced Britt Baker in a losing effort.

-WWE (2018, 2021–present)
+WWE (2021–2025)

-Mae Young Classic (2018)
+Toxic Attraction (2021–2023)

-On July 30, 2018, it was announced that Kelly would be a participant in WWE's second Mae Young Classic.
+On July 30, 2018, it was announced by WWE that Kelly would be a participant in the second Mae Young Classic tournament.
 She lost against Deonna Purrazzo in the first round.

-Toxic Attraction (2021–2023)

-On January 20, 2021, NXT announced they had signed Kelly, where she would be competing under the ring name Gigi Dolin and debut with her participation in the Women's Dusty Rhodes Tag Team Classic.
+On January 20, 2021, WWE announced they had signed Kelly, where she would be competing on the NXT brand under the ring name Gigi Dolin and debut with her participation in the Women's Dusty Rhodes Tag Team Classic.
 She teamed up with fellow new signee Cora Jade in the tournament, where they faced and lost to The Way (Candice LeRae and Indi Hartwell) in the first round.
 On the July 27 episode of NXT, Dolin would form an alliance with Mandy Rose and Jacy Jayne, dubbed as Toxic Attraction.
 At Halloween Havoc, Dolin and Jayne defeated Io Shirai and Zoey Stark, and Indi Hartwell and Persia Pirotta in a triple threat tag team Scareway to Hell Ladder match to win the NXT Women's Tag Team Championship.
+On the November 16 episode of NXT 2.0, Dolin joined Jacy Jayne, Mandy Rose and Dakota Kai in a WarGames match at NXT WarGames to face Team Raquel (Raquel González, Kay Lee Ray, Cora Jade and Io Shirai).
+At the event, Toxic Attraction and Kai were defeated by Team Raquel.

+At NXT: Vengeance Day, Dolin and Jayne retained their NXT Women's Tag Team Championship against Indi Hartwell and Persia Pirotta.
 On the NXT Stand & Deliver Kickoff, Gigi and Jacy lost the NXT Women's Tag Team Championship to Dakota Kai and Raquel González with the help from Wendy Choo's interference, ending their reign at 158 days.
 However, they regained the titles with the help of Mandy Rose's distraction three days later.